supernovus/lum.js/README.md

 ## Build System

-Nano.js v3 uses Gulp 4 as it's build system.
+This uses Gulp 4 as it's build system.

 ## Setup